 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.There's been a lot of buzz lately about Subversion (SVN), from articles to blogs to podcasts.
+And I may revise the content as necessary.There's been a lot of buzz lately about Subversion (SVN), from articles to blogs to podcasts.
 Here are pointers to a about a dozen such key resources written from the CFML community perspective, for those interested in checking it out.
 A colleague expressed interest in it and I started gathering these for him, so I figured I'd share it with everyone.

 I'm not sure I want to create a "compendium" like I did for Spry, with the care and feeding I've given that so far.
 Clearly, this entry's links could grow dated over time, or could use new additions.
 Please add updates in the comments below.
 Let me know if you find this helpful.

 First, I'll note that there was a CFDJ article in April, "Version Control Using Subversion in ColdFusion".

 Also, Matt and Pete did a a whole episode of the ColdFusion Weekly Podcast on version control, and included considerable (and glowing) discussion of Subversion.
 Go to the archive page and find show 1.6beta from May 1, 2006.